Sarah Meier

 Postdoctoral Research Fellow | University of Exeter (UK)

 Welcome!
 I am a Postdoctoral Research Fellow at the University of Exeter working in the Dragon Capital research programme on Biodiversity Economics.
 I received my PhD entitled "Essays on the Economics of Wildfires" from the University of Birmingham.
 In my thesis, I studied extreme events and economic impacts of wildfires by assembling rich data sets merging satellite data on a number of climate variables with economic data using applied econometrics.
-I am interested in the fields of empirical climate and environmental economics with a focus on extreme weather events, natural hazards, and biodiversity.
+I am interested in the fields of empirical climate and environmental economics with a focus on extreme weather events, natural hazards, and natural capital.
 I am fascinated doing research in the intersection of economics and climate sciences as it allows to discover causal relationships between human behaviour and the natural world.

 download cv